-Join Aaron F. Ross for an in-depth discussion in this video Deleting all rigid body nodes, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Deleting all rigid body nodes, part of Maya Dynamics: Creating Simulations (2012).

 We've baked the simulation and now we can be reasonably sure that we will…get reliable playback.…Every time we play the simulation we'll get the same result and we render what we…see is what we will get.…But there's one little piece of garbage collection we need to do here, because…if you notice when I press play it doesn't really play quite in real time and…when I scrub through here, there is just a slight performance hit.…If this were heavier scene it would be more obvious, but sometimes you might…bake the simulation and then try to play it and it's still just as slow as it was before.…